HealthReact Privacy Policy

 - staff confidentiality obligations,

-OAuth access tokens and refresh tokens are stored securely and used only to maintain authorised data access.
-Access to such tokens is restricted to systems and personnel that require access for platform operation, security, support, or compliance purposes.
+OAuth access tokens and refresh tokens are stored in encrypted form and used only to maintain authorised data access.
+Encryption keys are not stored in the same database as the encrypted tokens.
+Access to tokens and keys is restricted to systems and personnel that require access for platform operation, security, support, or compliance purposes and is logged where technically applicable.

 No method of transmission or storage is completely secure.
 HealthReact continuously works to maintain appropriate safeguards according to the nature of the data and the risks involved.